 You love your dog, and that’s probably why you’re considering giving him a haircut.
-You may not realize, but if you cut dog’s hair, it’ll do more harm than good.
+You may not realize, but if you cut a dog’s hair, it’ll do more harm than good.
 It won’t help your dog cope with heat or uneasiness.
-Instead, it’ll make him prone to heat stroke and other serious diseases.
+Instead, it’ll make him prone to heatstroke and other serious diseases.

-Here’s why you should not shave your dog’s coat.
+Why you should not shave your dog’s coat?

 Dogs are Physiologically Dissimilar